Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits: Adam Ashby Gibbard.

+Now, again, this virtual world that permeates and penetrates our lives gets monetized by all the data it generates from our behaviour.
 Sometimes we actively generate this data ourselves, posting about our lives, uploading photos, videos, and content of all kinds.
 More often, this data collection takes place in an automated, surreptitious, inscrutable, and omnipresent way.

-Capital owns the means of production in this economic model – not only the artificial intelligence it uses to produce it products and profits, but the raw material it uses for this production: you and your personal life.
+Capital owns the means of production in this economic model – not only the artificial intelligence it uses to produce its products and profits, but the raw material it uses for this production: you and your personal life.